Between us and the Sun

 “The sun has been roasting hot all day, and we let it roast [us].
 Munch has done a bit of work on a swimming painting, but for most of day we were lying around, overwhelmed by the sun, in deep sand dunes right down by the edge of the fjord, between the big boulders, and letting our bodies drink up all the sun they could bear.
 No one is bothered about swimming costumes here, the gentle gusts of a warm July wind are the only fabric between us the sun.”

 This is how Christian Gierløff, a close friend of Edvard Munch, described some scorching summer days he shared with the artist in 1904.
-One can almost feeling the live-giving force of the sunbeams on one’s body when reading his words.
+One can almost feel the life-giving force of the sunbeams on one’s body when reading his words.
 One may have a similar experience when encountering Munch’s monumental masterpiece The Sun, which depicts a glowing sunrise over the rocky archipelago off Kragerø.

 A special life force

 This famous image was created for the University of Oslo’s new ceremonial hall (Aula), which had been built in connection with the University’s centenary celebrations in 1911.
 This was Munch’s first major commission for a public institution, and he worked on the prestigious project for many years, during which he made several hundred preparatory drawings and paintings.
-Munchmuseet owns several versions of The Sun, including a full-size preparatory oil sketch that Munch painted in 1910–11.
+The MUNCH collection has several versions of The Sun, including a full-size preparatory oil sketch that Munch painted in 1910–11.

 The Sun is one of 11 large paintings created for the walls of the Aula.
 Located on the end wall, it depicts sunbeams radiating out towards the panels on either side, where naked men and women reach up towards the light.
 Among other things, these images reflect Munch’s interest in nature and Vitalism, a school of scientific thought that promoted health, hygiene and physical education, and that emphasized the sun as an energy-giving force.